Cancer care is a critical priority for COCIR and its Members.

 Hereafter are listed all the activities and initiatives that have been taken by COCIR and will continue throughout the next months and years.

 As part of the open session of our COCIR General Assembly, on 2 July 2020, we launched our COCIR Position Paper on Cancer entitled: ‘Enhancing Value in Cancer Prevention and Care: Industry Perspectives and Recommendations’.
-This Paper reflects the structure of Europe’s Beating Cancer Plan and puts forward recommendations covering each phase of the cancer continuum individually.
+This Paper reflects the structure of Europe’s Beating Cancer Plan and puts forward individual recommendations for each phase of the cancer continuum.

-a.
-On Thursday 2 July 2020: The open session of the COCIR General Assembly was dedicated to cancer, bearing the title: Beating Cancer Together.
+• On 2 July 2020: The open session of the COCIR General Assembly was dedicated to cancer, bearing the title: Beating Cancer Together.
 This virtual event was organized in partnership with European Cancer Leagues.
 Moreover, COCIR used this opportunity to launch a COCIR Position Paper [see above].

-b.
-On Tuesday 21 October 2020: COCIR held a virtual event in partnership with Anticancer Fund entitled: Can we improve the future of Breast Cancer Care in the EU?
+• On 21 October 2020: COCIR held a virtual event in partnership with Anticancer Fund entitled: Can we improve the future of Breast Cancer Care in the EU?

-c.
-On Tuesday 4 November 2020: COCIR in Partnership with ESR and LuCΕ held the virtual event: How can the Europe’s Beating Cancer Plan drive implementation of Lung Cancer Screening Programmes Across Europe?
+• On 4 November 2020: COCIR in Partnership with ESR and LuCE held the virtual event: How can the Europe’s Beating Cancer Plan drive implementation of Lung Cancer Screening Programmes Across Europe?